24 Hour Crisis Line

 | Trabajamos con Centro Hispano para coordinar servicios para nuestras clientes hispanohablantes.

 |There's always a computer trail, but click here to exit quickly|

-Volunteer training is held two to three times every year.
+Volunteer training is held five times every year - one week in January, in the winter months, in the spring months, one week in August, and in the fall months.
 This is a thorough training consisting of domestic violence education as well as providing fundamental preparation for the hands-on work done by The Willow Domestic Violence Center volunteer advocates.

 As an advocate with The Willow Domestic Violence Center you will be able to provide a variety of services to survivors of domestic violence.
 You will be trained to answer the crisis line, provide peer counseling, facilitate support groups, do activities with kids, provide court advocacy, and many other free and confidential services.

-If you have any questions please contact our Volunteer Coordinator at 785.331.2034 ext.
-104 or click here to email.
+If you have any questions about the Advocate Training, please contact our Director of Volunteer Services at 785.331.2034 x 104 or click here to email.